General Rules – Important (please read):

 Submissions:

-• Participants must take a picture of their art work and submit the image via the Mahragan link [available from the website].
+• Participants must take a picture of their art work and submit the image via their Mahragan portal account.
 The only accepted image formats are jpg, png and bmp.

 • Please do not write the participant’s name and/or church name on the art image.
 This information will be provided on the electronic submission form.